retueZe/pin-macros/README.md

 ### `pin_init!`

 This macro defines an initialization method in an `impl`.
-It consumes following tokens:
+It consumes the following tokens:

 1. An optional `pub`;
-2. A method's name;
+2. A method name;
 3. A lifetime (should be `'a`);
 4. A variable name for the `&'a mut Self` pointer;
 5. An optional list of argument definitions;
 6. A block in which you are free to write your initialization code.

-It basically a syntaxic sugar:
+It is basically syntactic sugar:

 ```rust
 pin_init!(pub fn init<'a>(this, arg1: u32, arg2: i32) {